Elvin Mammadov

-Elvin Mammadov (Elvin Məmmədov; born on 18 July 1988) is an Azerbaijani footballer (attacking midfielder) who plays for Sumgayit in the Azerbaijan Premier League.
-He made his national debut on 20 August 2008.
+Elvin Mammadov (Elvin Məmmədov; born on 18 July 1988) is an Azerbaijani association football coach and former player who played in the attacking midfielder position.
+He is currently the head coach at Sabail FK.

 Career

 On 24 May 2014, Mammadov signed a one-year contract with Inter Baku.

 On 28 January 2016, Mammadov signed a six-month contract with Zira.
 On 5 June 2017, Mammadov signed a one-year contract with Gabala FK.

 On 11 June 2018, Mammadov signed a one-year contract with Sumgayit FK.
 On 28 May 2019, Mammadov signed a two-year contract with Zira FK.
 On 2 February 2020, Mammadov left Zira by mutual consent.

 On 20 August 2020, he signed one-year contract with Sumgayit FK.

+Coaching

+After finishing his career, Mammadov began working as a coach.
+He became the head coach of the U-19 team of Sabail.
+On 6 November 2024 he was appointed as the interim head coach of the club's main team and held this position until November 11, 2024.
+On March 17, 2025, Elvin Mammadov was assigned as the head coach of Sabail until the end of the 2024/25 season.